 Just like DevOps went mainstream over the last decade, Performance Engineering is now revolutionizing the Non Functional Software Testing space.
 In this blog we will discuss what Performance Engineering is, how it differs from Performance Testing, and what are the benefits of implementing it in your organisation.
-As we will see in this blog, Performance Engineering has a much wider mandate when compared with Performance Testing, we will learn what this scope includes and how this blooming methodology is changing the way companies think and act.
+As we will see in this blog, Performance Engineering has a much wider mandate, we will learn what this scope includes and how this blooming methodology is changing the way companies think and act.

 Performance Testing is critical as it enables you to deliver the best user experience to your customers, regardless of the load or network conditions.
 However, Performance Engineering has a much broader scope.
 It’s about injecting performance into your corporate DNA, implementing a performance mindset into your culture, and integrating performance at every opportunity throughout the Software Development Life Cycle (SDLC).